 Ideal when: you’d like to continuously evaluate and adjust where your philanthropic dollars go.

 The most complex form of charitable giving, private foundations are charitable entities established as either corporations or charitable trusts.
 They must obtain tax-exempt status from the IRS, and must file annual tax returns.

 Donors to private foundations receive an immediate charitable deduction of up to 30% of AGI for cash gifts and up to 20% of AGI for securities.
 This also serves to remove assets from the donor’s estate, potentially reducing future estate tax liability.

 A private foundation can also enable a donor to pass philanthropic values on to future generations, since the donor and his or her family can have ongoing involvement in the foundation’s administration, the selection of grantees, and the management of the investments.

 But because private foundations are governed by complex tax regulations, establishing and running one requires expert tax and legal counsel.
-Among other requirements, private foundations must distribute 5% of their assets each year, and are subject to penalties if they fail to do so.
-They also must pay a small tax on their income (usually 1-2%).
+Among other requirements, private foundations must distribute approximately 5% of their assets each year, and are subject to penalties if they fail to do so.
+They also must pay a flat excise tax of 1.39% on their income.

 In order to take a charitable deduction on one’s income tax return, a donor must itemize deductions.
 However, due to the recent tax law changes which increased the standard deduction, fewer people are likely to itemize.
 With this change in mind, a donor may want to consider bunching charitable gifts.
 For example, rather than giving smaller amounts every year, a donor may want to give a larger amount once every 2-3 years, depending on the size of the gifts and the donor’s circumstances.